 There is a small table of contents at the front of the book which does help with navigating through Auction Encounters.
 However, there are no links to each chapter included in the table of contents.
 I think including either hyperlinks or bookmarks would be beneficial to add in a future update.

-I do have some issues with the formatting, but those are problems are relatively easy to fix.
-Honestly, it’s the content of the supplement that we came here for.
+I do have some issues with the formatting, but it’s the content of the supplement that we came here for.
 Let’s see how that holds up!

 Auction Mechanics – Extra Work, but Plenty of Potential Payoff